wo-fat/hello-world/README.md

 # hello-world
-this is the start of a git repository, and in time dwill lead to something great.
+this is the start of a git repository, and in time will lead to something great.